 Usually, there are no claim forms to fill out when you fill a prescription at a Plan pharmacy.
 In some cases, however, you may pay out-of-pocket, such as when you are outside the service area in a medical emergency.
-If this happens, send the following information:
+If this happens, contact customer service at 877-835-9861 for a prescription drug claim form and send the following information:

-- Your receipt
+- · Your receipt

 - The drug NDC number

 - The pharmacy's NABP number

 - The prescribing physician's or dentist's DEA number